 What Are The Different Sides of Jealousy?

-Jealousy is about someone getting something that you feel you should have access and rights to receiving.
+Jealousy is about someone getting something that they feel they should have access and rights to receive.
 When one friend chooses to spend time with someone else instead of you, this can create emotional jealousy.
 When your boyfriend spends too much time chatting with another potential partner, this can stir up a combination of sexual and emotional jealousy.